thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendmany.md

   d: "An object containing key/value pairs corresponding to the addresses and amounts to pay"

 - n: "→<br>Address/Amount"
-  t: "string (base58) : number (bitcoins)"
+  t: "string (base58) : number (dash)"
   p: "Required<br>(1 or more)"
-  d: "A key/value pair with a base58check-encoded string containing the P2PKH or P2SH address to pay as the key, and an amount of bitcoins to pay as the value"
+  d: "A key/value pair with a base58check-encoded string containing the P2PKH or P2SH address to pay as the key, and an amount of dash to pay as the value"

 {% enditemplate %}